MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 .
 But don't worry, if you don't want to get your hands dirty you will be able to use a premade script/node shared in the `Katana Uber Instancing`_ section.

-To create scene graph location we need to know how it must be structured.
+To create scene graph locations we need to know how they must be structured.
 For this what's better than having a look at the documentation :
 `AttributesConventions/Instancing <https://learn.foundry.com/katana/4
 .5/dev-guide/AttributeConventions/Instancing.html>`_.
 You notice that we